TomasBorquez/Logger/README.md

 ## Available Functions

+`logger.Info(message string, args ...any)`: Displays a message in gray

-`Error(message string, args ...any)`: Displays a message in red
+`logger.Error(message string, args ...any)`: Displays a message in red

-`Success(message string, args ...any)`: Displays a message in green
+`logger.Success(message string, args ...any)`: Displays a message in green

-`Warning(message string, args ...any)`: Displays a message in orange
+`logger.Warning(message string, args ...any)`: Displays a message in orange

-`Custom(message string, args ...any)`: Displays a message with custom formatting
+`logger.Custom(message string, args ...any)`: Displays a message with custom formatting

 ## Color Constants
 The following color constants are available for use with the Custom function: